 If you’re up for a bit of a bigger goal, start a #100DaysofCode challenge!
 Dedicating at least an hour to code daily for 100 days can help you turn learning to code into a habit that’ll continue even after the 100 days are over.
-Then, you can share your accomplishments (and read through others’) on Twitter, like the learners below.
+Then, you can share your accomplishments (and read through others’) on X, formerly known as Twitter, like the learners below.

 Join a community

 Speaking of the Codecademy community, being a part of a community is a great way to stay accountable to your goals.
 Share your progress, ask questions when you’re stuck, get inspired by the stories of other learners, and make new friends that share your motivations and interests.

 Looking for a community?
 Here are a few places to get started: